Home Cruise lines Holland America Line South America Zaandam Buenos Aires Saturday, February 13, 2027

 Fortaleza

-Fortaleza, located on the Atlantic coast, is the capital of the state of Ceará in northeastern Brazil.
-It is a vibrant and bustling city known worldwide for its beautiful beaches, rich culture, and dynamic nightlife.
+Fortaleza, located on the Atlantic coast, is the capital of the State of Ceará, in northeastern Brazil.
+It is a city known all over the world for its beautiful beaches, rich culture and lively nightlife.
+The city is a mix of natural beauty and cultural events, all attractions that make Fortaleza a unique and attractive destination for every type of tourist.
+The city has a tropical climate with warm temperatures all year round.

-The city is a mix of natural beauty and cultural events, all these attractions make Fortaleza a unique and attractive destination for tourists.
-The city has a tropical climate with warm temperatures year-round.
-Thanks to this unique climate, it is possible to visit the city aboard cruise ships all year-round.
-Fortaleza is mainly renowned for its beautiful beaches which are its main attraction, like Praia do Futuro, Iracema, and Meireles.
-Thanks to the city's picturesque beaches and the climate, the city is the ideal destination for beach lovers.
+Thanks to this unique climate, it is possible to visit the city on cruise ships all year round.
+Fortaleza is especially renowned for its beautiful beaches, which are its main attraction, such as Praia do Futuro, Iracema and Meireles.
+Thanks to its picturesque beaches and climate, the city is the ideal destination for beach lovers.

-The city has several historical sites, including the Fortaleza de Nossa Senhora da Assunção, a fortress built in the 17th century and the Dragão do Mar Center of Art and Culture is a major cultural hub, featuring museums, theaters, and art galleries.
-The city is also known for its lively festivals, including the Fortaleza Carnival and the Festival Junina, which features traditional dances and music.
-If you want to taste local cuisine, you should consider that local cuisine is a highlight, and you should try some dishes such as "moqueca" (a seafood stew), "baião de dois" (a rice and bean dish), and a variety of fresh seafood are.
+The city has several historical sites, including the Fortaleza de Nossa Senhora da Assunção, a fortress built in the 17th century, and the Dragão do Mar Center of Art and Culture, a major cultural center with museums, theaters and art galleries.
+The city is also known for its lively festivals, including the Fortaleza Carnival and the Festival Junina, where you can see dances and listen to traditional music.

 Belem